How to maintain transparency in the workplace from afar

 Control how content is shared: Use "follow host view mode" to go from a shared screen to video of the CEO’s lively Q&A session for a more personal experience.
 This step is critical when it comes to fostering deeper bonds with remote teams.

 Balance transparency with discretion: Provide a safer environment for more sensitive discussion by signing into a specific Zoom domain using authentication profiles.
 When leaders and teams continue to speak frankly, everyone benefits.

 Getting everyone together for a virtual all-hands meeting is no small task, so make the most of it.
 Share your agenda ahead of time to allow participants to plan accordingly, just like you would for an in-person meeting.

 Hold regular standups to check in with employees

-To maintain a healthy team dynamic, managers should set aside one or two times each week for a recurring stand-up meeting.
+To maintain a healthy team dynamic, managers should set aside time each morning for a recurring stand-up meeting.
 Although informal in nature, the structure of these meetings should include a rundown of current projects (along with status updates) and an opportunity for each team member to talk about what tasks they’ve been working on.

 Think of these videoconferences as moments to check in (not check up) with the team.

 Keeping transparency alive means fundamentally rethinking how remote teams interact.

 Learn how to better manage remote teams beyond 1:1s and standups.See our tips

 Use the available technology to coordinate your efforts